velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 The soldier's voice is suddenly firm; the warmth is completely gone.
 "Ma'am, I'm going to need to run your biometrics," she tells her, keying her radio, and the woman turns to run.

 Sashuan moves like a striking snake, and the next moment the woman is pinned helplessly in her grip; she cries out in alarm, frantically struggling to break free.
 "Oh no you don't, *comrade,*" Sashuan growls.
-A folding knife clatters onto the stone, open blade glinting in the morning sun.
+A kitchen knife clatters onto the stone, pristine silver blade glinting in the morning sun.

 "Fuck you," the woman splutters, quivering like a leaf as Sashuan forces her back around to face the soldier.
 "Fuck you!"

-"Two-oh-two, base, we're gonna need to run some metrics against central," the soldier murmurs into her radio in Kaparttu, flashing Sashuan a grateful smile.
+"Two-oh-two, base, we're gonna need to run some metrics against central," the soldier murmurs into her radio in brisk Kapagirwe, flashing Sashuan a grateful smile.
 "Got a runner at twenty one twenty three."
 There's a pause, then: *"copy two-oh-two, ready to receive."*

-The other soldier unholsters a bioscanner from her belt, pressing the woman's thumb against a pad and then aiming an imager at the her retina, forcing her eyelid open when she tries to squeeze her eyes shut.
+The other soldier unholsters a bioscanner from her belt, pressing the woman's thumb against a pad and then aiming the imager at her retina, forcing her eyelid open when she tries to squeeze her eyes shut.
 The device chirps, and the soldier glances at her compatriot, whose hand moves to her radio.
 Moments later, a voice comes through urgently.
 "Base, two-oh-two, is subject secure?"

 "Subject is secure."

 The dispatcher sounds relieved.
-"We've got two detainers on her.
+"You're looking at Parakeet Blackdawn; we've got two detainers on her.
 One for absence without leave from place of registration during curfew, one for suspicion of attempted arson at the Free Khmai administrative complex.
 Hold your position; we're bringing her in.
 Base out."

 The Sisterhood soldier lets out a low whistle.
 "Attempted arson, hey?" she says in Zia Ţai, looking Parakeet up and down.
 "That ring any bells, *comrade?"*